astampedcarton/GeneralTools/README.md

 # General Tools
-Combination of different tools used in different circumstances as pertaining to Pharma work
+Combination of different tools used in different circumstances as pertaining to Pharma work.
+Most tools are based on the MS Office 365.

 ## Enhanced Find for Word
 Finds text in all files in a specific folder.